bingxuanying/DuFu/README.md

 3. On each xTerms Window, run "python3 ./run_test.py" in folder "PubSub-ZMQ"

-4. Follow the instruction on command line to configure the system and create instance
+4. Follow instructions on command line to configure the system and create instance